systemd

 Journal fields as filters

-- A white-list of fields, to be presented as filters.
+- An allowlist of fields to be presented as filters.

-- A black-list of fields, to prevent them from becoming filters.
+- A blocklist of fields to prevent them from becoming filters.
 This list includes fields with a very high cardinality, like timestamps, unique message ids, etc. This is mainly for protecting the server's performance, to avoid building in memory indexes for the fields that almost each of their values is unique.

-Keep in mind that the values presented in the filters, and their sorting is affected by the "full data queries" setting:
+Keep in mind that the values presented in the filters and their sorting are affected by the "full data queries" setting:

 When "full data queries" is off, empty values are hidden and cannot be selected.
 This is due to a limitation of